Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking (Policy 1065)

 4.5.3A Mandatory Dismissal under Title IX

 If the Investigator determines that the allegations, if true, would not constitute a Title IX policy violation, or otherwise are outside of the authority of Title IX, the university must dismiss the Formal Complaint for purposes of Sexual Harassment under Title IX.
 If the allegations must be dismissed under Title IX, the university will simultaneously issue both parties an amended Notice of Investigation in writing that explains that the university is dismissing the allegation under Title IX, and whether its pursuing an investigation of the alleged conduct under Policy 1065.
+Where the Complainant is a university employee the TIX Coordinator will consider whether the allegations, if so, would constitute a violation of Policy 1060 and, if so, will direct that the allegations be investigated pursuant to that policy.

 4.5.3B Permissive Dismissal